GrapeTec/T-SPLINE/README.md

 - 2016.04: Oleksandr Zavalnyi joined the team;
 - 2016.05: Oleksandr Zavalnyi added projects: tsm2gpl and viewer;
 - 2016.06: Yazui Liu added OpenMP to support more efficient tessellation;
+- 2016.10: Wenlei Xiao and Yazui Liu added the analytical and matrix forms of basis functions;

 Acknowledgements: